This is an official version.

 24. The Labour Relations Act applies to the council.

-25. (1) The Public Tender Act does not apply to the council or a subsidiary of the council.
+25. (1) The council or a subsidiary of the council is exempt from the Public Procurement Act respecting procurement for research and development purposes not related to the daily operations of the council or a subsidiary of the council.

 26. (1) An agreement between the council or a subsidiary and